11 Best Places You Can Change Your Coins for Cash For Free

 Pour in your counts in the kiosk.

-Choose the exchange option: cash, gift card or charity donation.
-If you opt for cash, there is a processing fee of 11.9% which may vary location to location.
+Choose the exchange option: cash, gift card, or charity donation.
+If you opt for money, a processing fee of 11.9% may vary from location to location.

-Add coins to the tray and lift the handle to put them in slots.
+Add coins to the tray, lift the handle, and put them in slots.

-After all your coins are counted, you will receive a voucher for cash or a gift card which will have a code printed on it.
+After all your coins are counted, you will receive a voucher for cash or a gift card with a printed code.
 If you chose a charity, you would receive a receipt for the donation.

 Take your cash voucher to the store’s register to claim the cash and redeem the cash voucher on the same day of issuance.
-In case of a gift card, use the code printed on the top to shop at any store, restaurant or online.
+Use the code printed on top for a gift card to shop at any store, restaurant, or online.

 Easy!
 Isn’t it?

-The only drawback of coins to cash at Coinstar is the processing fee of 11.9%, i.e. for every $100, and you will have to pay a fee of $12.
+The only drawback of coins to cash at Coinstar is the processing fee of 11.9%, i.e., for every $100, you will have to pay $12.

 Gift Cards

 Coinstar waives fees if you exchange coins for a gift card.
 Therefore, you can opt for a gift voucher which has no fees.
-You can claim gift cards from Amazon, Starbucks, Best Buy, Home Depot, Lowe, Southwest Airlines, Game Stop, and others.
-However, depending on the individual machine, you can choose the retail outlets, online outlets or restaurants.
+You can claim gift cards from Amazon, Starbucks, Best Buy, Home Depot, Lowe, Southwest Airlines, Game Stop, etc.

 raise gift card

-Opt for a gift card if you would actually use it at the retailer then only it is worth to trade coins for a gift card or else it will not be worth to choose this option.
+Opt for a gift card.
+If you would use it at the retailer, it is only worth trading coins for a gift card, or it will not be worth choosing this option.

-In exchange of coins for a gift card, you will be given a code equal to the value of coins and redeemable instantly.
+In exchange for coins for a gift card, you will be given a code equal to the coins’ value and instantly redeemable.

 Make Donations

-Another option is to give a donation for a charity.
-Put your coins and get the receipt.
+Another option is to donate to a charity.
+Put in your coins and get the receipt.

-If the charity you would like to donate is not listed on the Coinstar, you can ask the organization directly if they will take the donation of your change jar from you at any local office.
-Your donations made on the Coinstar, every cent will go to the charity, and in return, you will receive a receipt.
+If the charity you would like to donate to is not listed on Coinstar, you can ask the organization directly if they will take the donation of your change jar from you at any local office.
+Your contributions made on Coinstar, every cent will go to the charity, and in return, you will receive a receipt.

-Donations are tax-deductible and even if it is a coin donation you can save the receipts.
+Donations are tax-deductible; you can save the receipts even if it is a coin donation.

 Grocery Store: